 Glad manufactures numerous types of bags at the Rogers facility including several scented varieties.
-As discussed earlier, some of the fragrance is added through the use of scented resin that is extruded through the Extrusion Towers (SN-06) and this fragrance is vented through the Shroud Cooling Exhausts (SN-18).
+Some of the fragrance is added through the use of scented resin that is extruded through the extrusion towers and this fragrance is vented through the Shroud Cooling Exhausts (SN-18).
 In 2012, the permit was modified to include operations that alternatively allow for the addition of the fragrance through the application of scented oil directly to the bags on the conversion bag machines.
 The excess fragrance is released through either the existing Rotary Bag Conversion Machines (SN-07) or through SN-21.